What are Farmer Field Schools?

 Values and Methodology

 Food justice is the struggle against racism, exploitation, and oppression taking place within the food system that addresses inequality’s root causes both within and beyond the food chain.
-1
+[1.
+Hislop, R. Reaping Equity Across the USA: FJ Organizations Observed at the National Scale.
+M.S., University of California, Davis, 2014]

 When participating in East Bay Urban Farmer Field Schools (EBUFFS), urban farmers commit to uphold several principles.
 First, EBUFFS farmers agree that anti-racism and anti-oppression are governing values of the field school.
 Members consider these values in-group and one-on-one interactions.
 And, these values emerge in the groups’ commitment to food justice and structural change, as opposed to redistributing the fruit of the existing food system, in that members see the food system as structurally reinforcing racism and oppression.